 constraints of palace life, until one night, a notorious woman outlaw steals

-Though her journey starts as trial by fire, Saba soon discovers possibilities for joy and freedom beyond anything she has known.
-Unfortunately, her father is on the war path, aided by a dark sorcerer who seeks to claim Saba as his own.
+Through her journey, Saba discovers joy and freedom beyond anything she has known.
+But her fate remains uncertain.
+The king is in pursuit, aided by a sorcerer who seeks to claim Saba as his own.

 Check back for further details, or follow me on AMAZON GOODREADS FACEBOOK or BOOKBUB to receive notifications of my new releases.